This Halloween wreath is very easy to make and takes very little time. This black wreath the perfect addition to your Halloween decor.

 Add a ribbon to the top with pins or glue and hang on your door.

 This wreath could not be simpler.
 It took me very little time to make and is super cute.
 Be sure to check your stash for supplies and if shopping at Michael’s use coupons and be sure you are a Michael’s Rewards member.

-Because the ribbon is pinned to the wreath if you decide you want to change it later it’s easy to remove the ribbon and start over.
+Because the ribbon is pinned to the black wreath if you decide you want to change it later it’s easy to remove the ribbon and start over.

 If you make this wreath I’d love to see it.
 Tag me on Instagram @retrohousewife05 or share in the comments.